portableant/museologi.st/projects/artec.md

 featuredImg: ../images/2019/artec/artec.jpg
 background: ../images/2019/artecLeoScreens.jpg
 tags:
-   - 3D
+  - 3d
-   - Structured light
+  - structured light
-   - Scanning
+  - scanning
-   - Museum
+  - museums
-   - Digital Transformation
+  - digital transformation
 collaborators:
   - Melanie Pitkin
   - Vicky Avery
   - Paola Ricciardi
   - Georg Doji
   - Elenora Gandolfi
 ---
 Within a couple of weeks of joining the Fitzwilliam Museum, an opportunity arose to purchase a structured light scanner, and to develop the potential capabilities of the Museum to more effectively capture and